 With prices from $139, these backpacks come in a range of models all made from premium fabrics that keep your gear safe from scratches.

-Crammed with over 20 useful features that make it easy to move around with all your day-to-day nomad gear, this comfortable backpack costs $219.99 and has a built-in expansion feature that increases its capacity from 20 to 24 litres.
+Crammed with over 20 useful features that make it easy to move around with all your day-to-day digital nomad gear, this comfortable backpack costs $219.99 and has a built-in expansion feature that increases its capacity from 20 to 24 litres.

 It will hold a 15 inch laptop, and it features a clever system that allows you to tuck away the straps.
 Among other things, you’ll also find a magnetic water bottle pocket, other hidden pockets to keep valuables safe, a retractable key leash and a special holder for your sunglasses.